oswaldderiemaecker/doc/_docs/security/firewall.markdown

 ---

 The following IP addresses must be whitelisted in your firewall if you want to connect to continuousphp.
-This can be useful when ContinuousPHP Notification and Webhook try to reach your network.
+This can be helpful when ContinuousPHP Notification and Webhook try to reach your network.

  * 52.44.91.48
  * 52.44.117.76